io-gui/io/src/core/properties.md

 ### .connect()

-Connects all property bindings and `IoNode` properties.
+Connects all property bindings and `Node` properties.

 ### .disconnect()

-Disconnects all property bindings and `IoNode` properties.
+Disconnects all property bindings and `Node` properties.

 ### .dispose()

-Disconnects all property bindings and `IoNode` properties.
+Disconnects all property bindings and `Node` properties.
 Use this when properties are no loner needed.